thomasWeise/aitoa/book/introduction/README.md

 And how can they help us to make good decisions?
 And how can they help us to save resources?

-In this book, we will answer all of these questions.
+In this book, we will try to answer all of these questions.
 We will explore quite a lot of different optimization algorithms.
 We will look at their actual implementations and we will apply them to example problems to see what their strengths and weaknesses are.